guiloj/HSpamSlayer/README.md

 # About

-HSpamSlayer is a bot that is programmed to stream posts from blacklisted subreddits and ban the author in every subreddit it moderates.
+HSpamSlayer is a bot that is programmed to stream posts from modded subreddits and ban the author of a crosspost that comes from a blacklisted subreddit in every subreddit it moderates.

 It was made to handle the current crosspost spam in many subreddits where a bot would get a random post from sub _A_ and submit it to its own subreddit with the same title and then crosspost it back to sub _A_.